Buying guide

 Looking for a cheap house?
 We’ve scoured the country to find the cheapest place to buy a house in Aotearoa New Zealand.

-These are the cheapest places to buy a house in NZ
+The 5 cheapest places to buy a house in New Zealand

 There are still cheap properties in NZ if you know where to look.